dfar-io/advent-of-code/README.md

 # advent-of-code-2015
-SOlutions to Advent of Code 2015 using C#
+Solutions to Advent of Code 2015 using C#